-Console is a newsletter that is dedicated to featuring interesting open-source projects.
+Console is a newsletter dedicated to featuring interesting open-source projects.
 It was founded in September 2020 by Jackson and has since grown into a profitable enterprise with over 4,000 subscribers.

 Console is a weekly newsletter about open-source software.
 It features interesting open-source projects that I find throughout the week and an interview with the developer of one of the projects.

-I started Console because while I was in university I worked at a research lab where I was primarily working with open-source projects.
-After I joined Amazon I realized how rare it is to have that opportunity and I missed it.
+I started Console because, while in university, I worked at a research lab where I was primarily working with open-source projects.
+After joining Amazon, I realized how rare it is to have that opportunity, and I missed it.
 Console is my way of keeping one foot in open-source and another in big tech.

 Console is an email newsletter that includes git metadata about the projects being featured, as well as images and/or gifs of the featured project logos.

 New customers!
 Just this weekend, I had a Console reader reach out and let me know they signed up for the advertiser’s offering that week.